Execution environment

 Note

-package provides predefined example skills for the freeact
+The freeact-skills package provides predefined example skills for the freeact agent library.

 Note

-images run with root privileges.
-For non-root execution, build a custom Docker image (see also ipybox
+Prebuilt ipybox images run with root privileges.
+For non-root execution, build a custom Docker image (see also ipybox's installation guide).

 Custom Docker image